Your BigLaw practice area shapes where you go next. Here's what opens the most doors.

 Most BigLaw associates leave within five to seven years.
 Where you end up depends partly on which practice area you're in.
-Here's the landscape.
+Here is the practical map.

 M&A and Private Equity.
 These open the widest doors outside of law.
 M&A associates move to PE firms, corporate development teams, investment banks, and in-house M&A roles.
 PE associates have direct pathways into fund operations, portfolio company management, and investor relations.
 If you want to leave law entirely for a business role, this is the best launching pad.